kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 #### Step 1 - Setup proxy server

 To debug Kuzzle remotely using the Chrome Inspector you need to open a proxy server that will connects to Kuzzle and translate commands sent by the Chrome Inspector using under the format of the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) into actions of the [Debug Controller](/core/2/api/controllers/debug).
-**Don't worry this is very easy to do**, you just have to use kourou to do that, just run
+**Don't worry this is very easy to do**, you just have to use Kourou to perform this:

 ```bash
 kourou app:debug-proxy --host <Kuzzle Host> --port <Kuzzle Port> --username <username> --password <user password>
 ```

-This will open a proxy server that will connects to your Kuzzle instance using the username and password given and will do the translation automatically.
+This will open a proxy server that will connects to your Kuzzle instance using the given username and password and will do the translation automatically.

 :::warn
-Remember the user should have the permissions to use all the actions of [Debug Controller](/core/2/api/controllers/debug) and you need to set the config `security.debug.native_debug_protocol` to `true`, to allow the [Debug Controller](/core/2/api/controllers/debug) to execute actions from the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8).
+Remember the user should be allowed to use all the actions of [Debug Controller](/core/2/api/controllers/debug) and you need to set the config `security.debug.native_debug_protocol` to `true`, to allow the [Debug Controller](/core/2/api/controllers/debug) to execute actions from the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8).
 :::

 Once the proxy server has started and has successfuly connect to your Kuzzle instance will see a message like this in your terminal: